Skylarking: Leftover

 "Let's Make a Den", according to Partridge, is about "the idea that you play all these games and then do it in real life.
 First it's a den and then it's a real house.
 I had finally got my own home and didn't like the idea of losing it because England might get caught up in a war caused by Ronald Reagan's 'Star Wars' sabre rattling."
 The song was in Rundgren's original concept of Skylarking, but he wanted Partridge to change the time signature from 7/4 to 8/4.
 Partridge fought over this detail, "I wanted this keenness and childish joy which you get from the seven/four meter.
 I also wanted the rhythm track to have banging Coke cans and stuff, the things that kids would do."
 Prince was a witness to Rundgren and Partridge's arguments regarding the song: "I thought it was cool, but then Todd ... said, 'You know, I really don't like this song, I don't think it fits with the whole scheme of this album.'
 And that's when they started arguing—Andy was saying, 'Well, why not?'
 He gave some long explanation why it should, and Todd just kind of put his foot down, and didn't want to do it."

 "Extrovert" is Partridge's rumination on overcoming his shyness.
 Its more aggressive and bombastic tone contrasts significantly with the other Skylarking songs.
 The song was recorded as a single B-side and was the last tracked for the sessions.
 Partridge sang the lead vocal while inebriated.
 After the band returned to England, they agreed to Rundgren overdubbing some brass samples, although he ultimately got the chords wrong.
-"Terrorism", "The Troubles", and "Find the Fox" were all rejected by Rundgren on the grounds that they did not fit in the album's concept, and they were never tracked for the sessions.
+The demo tracks "Terrorism", "The Troubles", and "Find the Fox" were all rejected by Rundgren on the grounds that they did not fit in the album's concept, and they were never tracked for the sessions.